Home About Icons Reviews Manga Lists Guestbook Gallery Links Out

 A shy samurai joins a kidnapping gang in a desperate attempt to cover his rent.

-Easily one of the best anime I’ve ever watched, and the original manga was even better.
-I can’t remember any manga making me as emotional as the last two volumes of House of Five Leaves.
+Best anime AND manga of the year, hands down.
+The anime was fantastic, and the original manga was even better; I can’t remember any manga making me as emotional as the last two volumes, and I'm still riding that high nearly eight months later.
 I really love series that juxtapose a serious plot with a calm and quiet environment; a series about criminals with surprisingly little fighting and a focus on character development basically checks all my boxes.
 Both Masa and Yaichi were incredibly well-written characters, and I always love the trope of lonely misfits finding family in each other.

 Teenage girls fight aliens with mechas.

-A friend recommended this to me and it was a enticingly quick watch, so I gave it a shot.
+A friend recommended this to me and it was an enticingly quick watch, so I gave it a shot.
 I pretty much got out of it what I was expecting, which wasn’t a ton; I’m not a big fan of mecha, and I found the characters to be pretty bland.
+While I acknowledge that the series was kind of Evangelion's predecessor, and is therefore relevant culturally, that doesn't change the fact that its writing was incredibly weak comparatively.
+Maybe I would have liked it more if I had watched it before Eva, or if I watched enough traditional mecha shows to appreciate its attempts at trope deconstruction.
 At least the soundtrack was good.

 The final adventure.

-I had incredibly high expectations for the series finale, and it actually managed to live up to all of them.
+I had incredibly high expectations for the series finale, and it actually managed to live up to most of them.
 The first half of the finale was a bit sloppy with all the dream-sequence stuff, but the rest of the episode was really sweet.
 While defeating the Big Bad of the series with music is pretty dorky, it’s also fitting for a series that has always been about music and friendship.
-Betty and Fern’s sacrifices, Simon’s return, Bonnibel and Marceline’s scene, the “Come Along With Me” montage, and Shermy and Beth climbing to the top of the Tree Fort at the very end were some of the most emotional scenes of the entire series, and the open-ended nature of the finale was a great way to wrap up extraneous plot points without letting the episode become too cluttered.
-The series has a lot of flaws in terms of pacing and plot messiness, but it’s been so important to me for so many years, and it’s made me the person I am today.
-It’s always going to be very dear to my heart.
+Betty and Fern’s sacrifices, Simon’s return, Bonnibel and Marceline’s scene, the “Come Along With Me” montage, and Shermy and Beth climbing to the top of the Tree Fort at the very end were incredibly emotional to watch, and the open-ended nature of the finale was a great way to wrap up extraneous plot points without letting the episode become too cluttered.
+Looking at it as an almost-adult now, the series has a lot of flaws in terms of pacing and plot messiness, but it’s been so important to me for so many years, and it’s made me the person I am today.
+I'm glad that it ended on a satisfying note.

 Everyone gets really fucking depressed.